victoryosiobe/kingchop/README.md

 ---

-**Phew!
-That was a long one.
-But I've got a little more.
-Let's talk on the available methods.**

 ## **Methods**

-**All methods listed, takes in 1 parameter, a string.
-Anything other than that, expect an error.**
+**All methods listed, take in 1 parameter, a string.
+Outside that, expect an error.**

-**They're all designed to handle paragraphs, so don't worry.**
+**They're all designed to handle paragraphs texts (text with line break(s)).**

 ### **`toSentence(<string>)`**

-This method is one that chops strings into arrays, sentence arrays.
-It uses those parameters for initializing, to offsets rules guiding it.
+This method chops strings into arrays, sentence arrays.
+It uses the options at initialization to offsets rules guiding it.
 It's a standard method of **kingchop**.

 **Example Of Usage**: